Yunan (film): Production

 The film was developed in December 2021 as a part of a trilogy of Ameer Fakher Eldin's first 2021 film, The Stranger with working title as Nothing of Nothing Remains.

 The film written, directed and edited by Ameer Fakher Eldin, is composed by Suad Bushnaq and photographed by Ronald Plante.

 Principal photography was carried out by Ronald Plante, a Canadian cinematographer, and began on 2 October 2023 at locations in Hamburg, Germany, Schleswig-Holstein, and Apulia, Italy.
 Filming ended on 16 November 2023.

 Release

 Yunan had its world premiere on 19 February 2025, as part of the 75th Berlin International Film Festival, in competition for the Golden Bear.

 The film competed in the Young Cinema Competition (World) at the 49th Hong Kong International Film Festival for Firebird Awards on 18 April 2025.

 The film featured at the 72nd Sydney Film Festival in the Features section on 11 June 2025.
 It was showcased in the 'Features Canada' section at the 2025 Cinéfest Sudbury International Film Festival on 17 September 2025.

 It also competed in New Directors Competition at the São Paulo International Film Festival and had screening on 18 October 2025.

-It will competed in the Red Sea: Competition strand at the Red Sea International Film Festival and have screening on 7 December 2025.
+It competed in the Red Sea: Competition strand at the Red Sea International Film Festival and had screening on 7 December 2025.